burnedpopcorn/UTMT-Enhanced-Tools/GMS2_Decompiler_FIXED/readme.md

 This is an improved version of loypoll's original GMS2 Decompiler Script
 > This is based off of loypoll's UnderAnalyzer Decompiler
+>
+> And it ONLY WORKS with UnderAnalyzer, so don't try UTMT

 GMS2_Decompiler_FIXED Changes:
 - Start-up Greetings and Credits Pop-Up